Adventures with Barbie: Ocean Discovery

-Adventures with Barbie: Ocean Discovery is a 1997 video game developed by Gorilla Systems Corporation and published by Vivendi Universal Interactive Publishing International for Windows.
-On the Game Boy Color, the game was known as Barbie: Ocean Discovery.
+Adventures with Barbie: Ocean Discovery is a 1997 video game developed by Gorilla Systems Corporation and published by Mattel Media for Windows.
+A version for the Game Boy Color developed by Realtime Associates was released in 1999, simply titled Barbie: Ocean Discovery.

-It was Mattel Media's first adventure game featuring the character Barbie.
-The game's success in the market led to Mattel Media producing further girl's games over the next few years.
+The game was Mattel Media's first adventure game featuring the character Barbie.
+Its financial success led to Mattel Media producing further girl's games over the next few years.